dondrzzy/posts-app-api/README.md

 # posts-app-api
-Simple API with a user and posts module
+Simple Node and Express API with a user and posts module